Friday, November 21, 2025

 as well as a hint of Elizabeth Goudge.

-It's my new forever favourite.
+It's a new forever favourite.

 I am wearing...